EnumeratedString

 However, this is not allowed under C++.

 The EnumeratedString objects allow for binding an enum or enum class to a vector of strings, allowing for much of the same behavior.
 This allows for easy-to-read if and switch statements, as well as easy conversions and assignments with strings from the allowed set.
-This further adds an additional layer of validation for string properties, in additon to the StringListValidator used in the property declaration.
+This further adds an additional layer of validation for string properties, in addition to the StringListValidator used in the property declaration.

 How to use the EnumeratedString